Staff

 Donor Services Manager

-Marcus James Williams (he/him/his) is a proud product of the Springfield Public School System, having graduated from The High School of Commerce in 2007.
+Marcus is a proud native of Springfield, MA.
 To pursue a possible career in television broadcasting, Marcus chose to attend the New York Institute of Technology, where he completed his freshman year.
-In New York, he landed an AT&T commercial and was selected by "Rush Hour" director Brett Ratner to play an extra in motion picture "New York, I Love You."
-Marcus’s educational pursuits trumped the fast-paced life of the city, and he transferred to Boston College, where he obtained his Bachelor of Arts in Communications in 2012.
+There, he landed an AT&T commercial and was personally selected by "Rush Hour" director Brett Ratner to play an extra in motion picture "New York, I Love You".
+Marcus transferred to Boston College, where he obtained his BA in Communications.
+Marcus then dove into the world of politics after returning home.

 Read more